5. A Dozen Random Tips, Insights and Admonitions About Alignment

 - I think it’s more true that the position of our bones affects our muscles than the other way around, but learning to reposition your skeleton and hold it in better alignment while you move is extremely challenging.
 Finding professionals to help with this is key.

-- Regarding leg length discrepancies: I think the current bias towards thinking LLDs are functional and/or don’t need treatment is harmful, and, from the point of view of physics, ridiculous.
+- Regarding leg length discrepancies: I think the current bias towards thinking LLDs are “functional” and/or don’t need treatment is harmful, and, from the point of view of physics, ridiculous.

 - Many professionals don’t understand movement well enough, can’t think adequately in three dimensions or don’t have a good enough eye for understanding movement and position.

 I don’t mean to bash professionals.
 Like I said, I believe in paying for professional help and will continue to do so.
-I think people are good and want to help.
-I know many professionals are just as frustrated by the ineffectiveness of their treatment plans as their patients are.

 Ultimately, it’s up to us to understand our bodies and our movement.
 In the end, no one can help us but ourselves.
 I know that.
 You know that.

-But we need some idea of what’s happening to us, why it’s happening and what we can do to change it.
 After years of frustration, I’ve made some small steps forward on these fronts.
 In this series, I’ve tried to share some of what I wish I had known years ago.